realpython/members/README.md

 1. Active users should be able to post new messages within the lesson view
 1. Active users should be able to view a Github avatar on the navbar
 1. Active users should be able to contact support
+1. Active users should be able to search across all lessons

 **Admin**